johnnyiller/johnnyiller.github.io/_posts/2019-8-9-turnover.markdown

 ### Internal Turnover

 Internal turnover is primarily attributable to chaotic internal struggles, muddy product vision, or even, too much external turnover.
-Both internal and external turnover turnover are related and reinforcing.
+Both internal and external turnover are related and reinforcing.
 Teams are broken apart and moved around frequently, as management tries to solve a list of real or imagined problems.
 This movement of individuals, makes it difficult for teams to reach peak performance.

 Team forming, and cohesion take a lot of time and effort.
 [Bruck Tuckman](https://en.wikipedia.org/wiki/Bruce_Tuckman) was a famous psychologist who studied and wrote extensively about group dynamics.
 His most notable work, known as [Tuckman's stages of group development](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development), identified four key stages of group development that teams typically go through in order to become productive.
 The following graphic provides some context around the process.